GenericMappingTools/gmt/doc/rst/source/gmtsimplify.rst

 Examples
 --------

-To reduce the geographic line segment.d using a tolerance of 2 km, run
+To reduce the geographic line segment.txt using a tolerance of 2 km, run

    ::

-    gmt simplify segment.d -T2k > new_segment.d
+    gmt simplify segment.txt -T2k > new_segment.txt

-To reduce the Cartesian lines xylines.d using a tolerance of 0.45 and write the reduced lines to file new_xylines.d, run
+To reduce the Cartesian lines xylines.txt using a tolerance of 0.45 and write the reduced lines to file new_xylines.txt, run

    ::

-    gmt simplify xylines.d -T0.45 > new_xylines.d
+    gmt simplify xylines.txt -T0.45 > new_xylines.txt

 Notes
 -----